 Choosing the name for a website is tricky business.
 You need something descriptive, available, and easy to rattle off.
 I thought about the year I was born.
 Nope.
 69 just gives off the wrong vibe.
 The number of pounds I’ve lost?
 Too misleading.
-I don’t want to trick people into thinking they’re going to a Gen Y site.
+I don’t want to trick people into thinking the scale actually tells the truth about your fitness level.
 I had an idea with something about mom jeans, but that felt negative and ultimately required way too many words to get the point across.

 In fact, I have developed a strong sense of ownership when I see these digits paired together anywhere – TV commercials, street signs, combo lunch identifiers on a Tex-Mex menu.
 I bask in the warm glow of 43 proprietorship.
 That number?
 Yep, it’s mine.
 All mine.

 time in a bottleSo the answer is this: I’m definitely keeping it, and as I peek down the path toward my future years on this planet I’ll be able to look back with great affection on this glorious little slice of time when I took complete possession of my circumstance and created lasting change.